Local Green Space Designation is Essential

 On any objective analysis it certainly does.
 Here is how Barn Meadow fulfils the criteria set out in the NPPF, para.
 107:

-a) we know that Barn Meadow is ‘in reasonably close proximity to the community it serves‘ – it is directly adjacent to Alresford.
+a) we know that Barn Meadow is ‘in reasonably close proximity to the community it serves‘ – it is directly adjacent to Alresford, touching the existing settlement boundary.

 b) your responses to the 2nd and 3rd Community Consultations clearly demonstrate that Barn Meadow is ‘special’ to Alresford’s community.